 The main objective for people attending networking events used to be the number of business cards they could give out and collect in.
 But networkers today understand that this marketing activity works best when you give it time and work on building proper relationships.
 So instead of just coming home with a pile of cards, why not aim to come home with one meeting in your diary?
 It might just be a coffee; it might be with someone you can collaborate with rather than someone you can sell to – but it’s the start of a business relationship that might lead to a sale in the future.
 Our outsourced sales support can help you with your follow-ups too.

 Whilst giving out business cards isn’t the main aim, you will need to have some with you, because you are likely to be asked either to join a handing-round session, or meet individuals who want your details.
 You may also want to take leaflets or promotional items, but make sure you’re going to the type of meeting where this is acceptable.
 Have your diary with you so you can make appointments there and then and, depending on your business, you might want to bring your tablet along so you can show people your work in action if they are showing real interest.

 Now that you’ve used our virtual assistant service tips to get ready for your networking meeting, it’s time to get out there and get networking!

-If you need help following up meetings with virtual assistant diary organising help or would just like to learn more about our other virtual business services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you need help following up meetings with virtual assistant diary organising help or would just like to learn more about our other virtual business services feel free to call us on 0800 994 9016 or use our contact form in the menu above.